Space-Capsule/UnityBluetoothPlugin.github/README.md

-that is a sample, just build apk or Xcode Project, for example, build to as android app, then click "Scan" button (the device name must contain "HC-" or "SC-BLE" or ""SC-LTC) if device found, you will see the button on list then select device you want to connect.
+that is a sample, just build apk or Xcode Project, for example, build to as android app, then click "Scan" button (the device name must contain "HC-" or "SC-BLE" or "SC-LTC") if device found, you will see the button on list then select device you want to connect.